How to Configure DHCP Relay Agent on Cisco Routers

 Objective

-• Configure the hosts of the first four subnets to obtain IP addresses from the DHCP server that is available in the fifth subnet.
+• Configure PCs in the first four subnets to obtain IP addresses from the DHCP server in the fifth subnet.

 • On the DHCP server, create four DHCP pools and assign one pool to each subnet.